 We are creatures of habit.
 Most often our decisions are less than tremendous – they’re exercises in functional efficiency, habituated patterns.
 I face an actual decision.
 A literal fork in the road.
 It’s unsettling.

 Last week we discovered that Ethiopia has changed its immigration policy.
-They are no longer issuing tourist visas, except at the airport in Addis Ababa and to residents in their home country.
+They no longer issue tourist visas, except at the airport in Addis Ababa and to residents in their home country.
 Online, people reported month long turnarounds from the Ethiopian embassy in Washington.
 The only way for us to make it into Addis would be to fly in.
 Difficult and expensive as we have bicycles.

+We will trust as others have trusted us.
+Our fate is in the hands the people of South Sudan, to the open road – we ride onward.
 As electricity and internet will be lacking, updates will be few and far between.
 Wish us luck!